ianfoo/golang-get/README.md

 ```
 golang-get
 ```

+The script will ask for your password since `/usr/sbin/installer` must be run with sudo.

 If you need a specific version of Go, you can pass it as a command line argument, like so: